Retford: Current economy of Retford

 Retford is an important commercial centre for the local area, with large supermarkets, many independent shops and a market every Thursday, Friday and Saturday.
 In 2013, Retford's town centre had an empty shop rate of only 9%, 5% less than the national average.

 Retford has a strong economy, mainly consisting of services with some light industry.
 Retail, health, manufacturing, education and accommodation are major employers.
 There is also a high representation of arts & recreational, finance & insurance jobs.Since the 1980s many of its long-established manufacturing and engineering companies such as Jenkins Newell Dunford (engineering) and Bridon Ropes (wire rope) have closed, as the economy became more services-based.

 The town has a very low unemployment rates compared to the national average.
 In 2018, Nottinghamshire County Council calculated unemployment in Retford as follows: East Retford South (1.8%), East Retford North (1.6%), East Retford East (1.5%), East Retford West (1.3%).
 This compares to 1.7% for Bassetlaw as a whole and 4.4% nationally.
-The highest rate of unemployment in Bassetlaw at this time was in Worksop South East (3.5%) According to the ONS, 61% of people work locally (2011 Census ONS), which is far lower than neighbouring areas.
+According to the ONS, 61% of people work locally (2011 Census ONS), which is far lower than neighbouring areas.
 Strong transport links mean that many Retford workers commute to neighbouring towns and cities such as Sheffield, Doncaster, Mansfield and Lincoln; some commute to London.

 Brewing was traditionally an important industry in Bassetlaw with brewers such as Worksop & Retford Brewing Company.
 Retford was also an important hop market.
 This tradition was revived by a number of microbreweries based in or near the town including Broadstone Brewery (1999–2006), Idle Valley Brewing (2014–2018), Harrisons Brewery (2018–), Pheasantry Brewery in East Markham (2012–) and Springhead in Laneham (1990–).

 Important employers include the specialist aerospace components manufacturer Icon, which employs 200+ people on Thrumpton Lane, Retford.
 Icon evolved from The Northern Rubber Company, which was established in 1871 by Alfred Pegler.
 Langley Holdings is based in Retford and owns more than 80 subsidiaries, including Piller, Druck Chemie, Oakdale Homes, Protran and Claudius Peters.
 Langley's subsidiaries produce components for the automotive industry, parts for Airbus wings, and supply back-up power for data centres amongst other activities.
 In 2012 Langley Holdings bought the sheet-fed operations of German printing press company Manroland Sheetfed out of insolvency for £140 million.